 So where to start – coping with divorce after 50 usually means simply surviving at first.

 You have to deal with the difficult grief period that many people don’t even recognize as “real” grief.
 Early on it’s a victory if you can survive from morning ‘til night without falling apart completely.

 Depression usually shows up somewhere on this trip regardless of how the divorce happens.
 I had never taken an antidepressant in my life until my divorce when I was 53.
 I took one pill prescribed by my physician, and I became so physically sick that I thought to myself, “If I don’t pull myself together, he might make me take another one of those pills, and I might die!”
 I never took another one.

 Loneliness is another big issue in divorce after 50.
-Many women in their fifties went to college, got married early, had children, and then just when things ease up a bit, our husband leaves.
+Many women in their fifties went to college, got married early, had children, and then just when things ease up a bit at home, our husband leaves.
 It was the first time I had actually ever lived alone after my husband left, and soon after, our last child left for college.

 Feeling Inadequate Or Unattractive When Your Husband Leaves

 I mean no disrespect for women whose husbands have died in midlife.
-But having a spouse die is easier to deal with emotionally than if your-still-very-much-alive husband decides you’re not fun enough or smart enough or adventurous enough or whatever, and goes looking for a younger model more suited to his new view of himself.
+But I believe, and there is evidence to prove this, having a spouse die is easier to deal with emotionally than if your-still-very-much-alive husband decides you’re not fun enough or smart enough or adventurous enough or whatever, and goes looking for a younger model more suited to his new view of himself.